usc-isi-i2/mowgli-in-the-jungle/README.md

 # mowgli-in-the-jungle framework
-mowgli-in-the-jungle framework for developing solutions on the DARPA Machine commonsense development datasets within the Mowgli project.
+mowgli-in-the-jungle framework helps developing solutions on the DARPA Machine commonsense development datasets within the Mowgli project.

 Currently it supports the following datasets: `anli`, `hellaswag`, `physicaliqa`, and `socialiqa`.